Why Going Down Stairs is Harder After Knee Replacement (and How to Improve It)

 Strengthening Focus

-• Seated knee extensions with slow lowering → trains eccentric quad strength.
+• Seated knee extensions with slow lowering → trains eccentric quad strength and restores muscle endurance for daily steps and transfers.

-• Step-downs from a curb (about 4 inches) → easier and less intimidating than a full step.
+• Step-downs from a curb (about 4 inches) → allows controlled descent practice without the fear of losing balance.

 Mobility Work

-• Heel slides and gentle stretching to improve flexion.
+• Heel slides and gentle stretching → encourage full knee bend and circulation.

 Balance / Proprioception

-• Marching in place with light hand support.
+• Marching in place with light hand support → introduces gentle weight shifts to restore confidence in standing control.

 Functional Practice

-• Descending one step at a time (“down with the bad”) is a temporary strategy.
-Progress toward a reciprocal, step-over-step pattern once confidence and strength improve.
+• Descending one step at a time (“down with the bad”) is a useful temporary approach — not a setback.

 🛡️ Safety Tips for Descending Stairs

-• Avoid carrying heavy or bulky items until you’re confident.
+• Avoid carrying heavy or bulky objects until you can safely balance your weight across both legs.

-• Make sure stairs are well-lit and wear non-slip footwear.
+• Ensure your stairs are well-lit, clutter-free, and equipped with non-slip treads or footwear.

 🚨 When to Seek Help

-• Persistent stair descent difficulty beyond 3–4 months despite consistent practice
+• Persistent difficulty with stair descent beyond 3–4 months, despite regular strengthening and mobility work.

 ❌ Common Misconceptions